People living with HIV with active tuberculosis disease

 Export Indicator

-Total number of people living with HIV with active tuberculosis (TB) expressed as a percentage of those who are newly enrolled in HIV treatment during the reporting period
+Percentage of people living with HIV newly enrolled on HIV treatment diagnosed with tuberculosis (TB) disease during the reporting period

 What it measures

-The burden of active TB among people living with HIV who are newly enrolled in HIV treatment.
-It also indirectly measures efforts to detect HIV-associated TB early.
+he burden of TB disease among people living with HIV who are newly enrolled in HIV treatment.
+It also indirectly measures efforts to detect HIVassociated TB early.

 Rationale

-The primary aims of intensified TB case-finding in HIV care settings and provider-initiated HIV testing and counselling for TB patients are early detection of HIV-associated TB and prompt provision of antiretroviral therapy and TB treatment.
+The primary aims of TB screening in HIV care settings and provider-initiated HIV testing and counselling for people diagnosed with TB are early detection of HIV-associated TB and prompt provision of antiretroviral therapy and TB treatment.
 Although intensified TB case-finding should be implemented among all people living with HIV at each visit to HIV care and treatment facilities, it is particularly important at the time of enrolment, since the risk of undetected TB is higher among newly enrolled patients than among those already receiving antiretroviral therapy.
 Furthermore, newly enrolled people living with HIV may be less aware of TB symptoms and the importance of early detection and treatment, and they may not seek care for general or specific TB symptoms.
 Intensified TB case-finding offers an opportunity to educate people living with HIV and to detect TB early.
-All people living with HIV detected with TB disease should start anti-TB treatment immediately and antiretroviral therapy within eight weeks (if they are not already receiving antiretroviral medicine).
+All people living with HIV among which TB disease is detected should start anti-TB treatment immediately and antiretroviral therapy within eight weeks (if they are not already receiving antiretroviral medicine).

 Numerator

-Total number of people living with HIV newly enrolled in HIV treatment who have active TB disease during the reporting period
+Total number of people living with HIV newly enrolled in HIV treatment who have been diagnosed with TB disease during the reporting period

 Denominator